fraction/exports-polyfill/README.md

 Exports Polyfill
 =======================

-A JavaScript polyfill for using `module.exports` from Node.js.
+A JavaScript polyfill for accessing the global namespace with `module.exports`.

 ## Usage

-Use `module.exports` as described in the [documentation](http://nodejs.org/api/modules.html#modules_module_exports) to access the global namespace.
+Use `module.exports` as described in the Node.js [documentation](http://nodejs.org/api/modules.html#modules_module_exports) to access the global namespace.

 ```js
 module.exports = {